FMCSA accepting comments on under-21 pilot program until Aug. 14

 August 8, 2019

-Only a few days remain to comment on a potential pilot program that would allow 18-, 19 and 20-year-old drivers to operate a commercial motor vehicle in interstate commerce.
+Only a few days remain to comment on a potential pilot program that would allow 18-, 19 and 20-year-olds to operate a commercial motor vehicle in interstate commerce.

 This would be FMCSA’s second pilot program for under-21 drivers.
 In July 2018, the agency published a notice announcing the details of a pilot program that would allow 18- to 20-year-old military veterans and reservists to drive interstate.
 This version would be for nonmilitary drivers.